esune/aries-rfcs/concepts/0441-present-proof-best-practices/README.md

 }
 ```

+> **Emiliano's Note:** This hypothesis would be true if using the `names` array to specify the restrictions for the attributes.
+In the above example it should be possible to present two different credentials to satisfy the proof, and `legalName` could very well accept an irrevocable credential (I may be missing something in my logic).

 is incorrect: no single (revocable) credential can satisfy both `"legalname"` and `"regdate"` requested attributes as the presentation request specifies them.

 #### Missing Timestamp